5 Experiencing Your Future

 Starting a new job is a bit like joining a football team.
 You’ve probably never heard of Rushden & Diamonds F.C. where Lioness Leah Williamson started her career.
 Like Leah, the best place to start your career might be with a smaller employer (or “club”) that none of your friends or family will have heard of.
 CC BY-SA portrait of Leah Williamson by Ryanasman1 on Wikimedia Commons w.wiki/6aKd adapted using the Wikipedia app

-So think big, but be prepared to start with smaller name experience.
+So think big, but be prepared to start building your experience with smaller names as well as the bigger well-known employers and brands.

 Open source software projects are a great way to get some really solid experience of software engineering, see for example Why Computing Students Should Contribute to Open Source Software Projects.
-(Spinellis 2021) There’s two ways to get started:
+(Spinellis 2021) If you’re a student at the University of Manchester, you could join the Open Source Software club at bit.ly/oss-club-manchester.
+There’s two ways to get started with open source:

 1. Raise a new issue via the project’s issue tracker, such as github issues (Octocat 2020)